equinix-labs/metal-github-actions-workshop/docs/index.md

 The goal of this workshop is to create and run a GitHub Actions workflow that will:

 * create a project
-* provisions a device in the project
+* provision a device in the project
 * delete the project & device

 ## Workshop agenda